-For anyone looking to splurge, book a reservation at Next for their Chicago 1933 World’s Fair-inspired meal.
+For anyone looking to splurge, book a reservation at Next for their unique dining experiences.

 For more low-key, budget-friendly fare, head to the Athenian Room in Lincoln Park for the chicken kalamata (a Tina Fey favorite), Oasis in the Loop (located in the back of a jewelry shop) or Aguascalientes in Little Village.

 In the playful heart of Chicago, Millennium Park shines with whimsical public art.
 Go ahead, walk under Anish Kapoor's Cloud Gate – aka "the Bean" – and touch its silvery smoothness.
-Let the human gargoyles of Jaume Plensa’s Crown Fountain shower you with water to cool down in summer or unfurl a blanket by Frank Gehry's swooping silver band shell as the sun dips, when wine corks pop and gorgeous music fills the twilight air.
+Let the human gargoyles of Jaume Plensa’s Crown Fountain shower you with water to cool down in summer or unfurl a blanket by Frank Gehry's swooping silver band shell as the sun dips, when gorgeous live music fills the twilight air.

 8. Take a tour